Drupal for large (distributed) development teams and staged

 - A lot of effort has already been done in this area and we wanted to

 build on top of that.
-That’s why Kraftwagen uses the Features module
+That’s why Kraftwagen is built on top of Drush.

 Kraftwagen commands are only thin convience wrappers around existings